DCM-us-etsii/DCM-us-etsii/README.md

 A student from Seville trying their hardest.
-Most code in this account will probably be exceedingly bad, if not copletely useless for regular people.
+Most code in this account will probably be exceedingly bad, if not completely useless for regular people.